-One of the common questions optimization (CRO) experts get is, how do you find customer pain points on your website so that it could be fixed or tested to improve site experience?
+One of the common questions optimization (CRO) experts get is, how do you find customer pain points on your website so that they could be fixed or tested to improve site experience?

-Common answer you may get back is finding customer’s pain points on the website and then go fix it by using analytics tool like Google Analytics, Site Catalyst, Webtrends, etc. However, the art of finding the customer’s pain points is usually deeper than what you may expect.
-Here are some ideas, but would definitely love to hear from you if you have any.
+The common answer you may get back is finding customers’ pain points on the website and then fixing it by using an analytics tool like Google Analytics, Site Catalyst, Webtrends, etc. However, the art of finding the customer’s pain points is usually deeper than what you may expect.
+Here are some ideas, but I would love to hear from you if you have any.

 Things to consider in reviewing your error page visitors are by taking a deeper look (or segmenting) the 404 visitors:

-- What URLs people used to arrive at 404
+- What URLs do people use to arrive at 404

 - What traffic sources are leading to this error page

 - What landing page is driving traffic to this error page?
-Not all people land on 404 page directly, could be a particular page with an expired link.
+Not all people land on the 404 page directly.
+It could be a particular page with an expired link.
 Could be many other things.

 - Details around the technical environment.
-Certain browser, device type, OS, time of day 404 error page increases?
+Does browser, device type, OS, time of day 404 error page increase?

-Usually, the survey tool allows you to serve the survey on any page you want, or if you have it served across many pages, the data export gives the URL where the survey was taken.
+Usually, the survey tool allows you to serve the survey on any page you want, or if you have it done across many pages, the data export gives the URL where visitors took the survey.

-It is very common to tackle optimizing some kind of behavior funnel, or form submission funnel to reduce people dropping off in a certain step.
-Example, trying to increase shopping cart closure rate.
+It is very common to tackle optimizing some behavior funnel or form submission funnel to reduce people dropping off in a certain step and, for example, increasing the shopping cart closure rate.

-This is a good point to check your data because you can use your analytics tool to track such drop-off.
-It is pretty common in CRO world to optimize websites from the bottom of the funnel, which is likely to generate quick great CRO results.
+This is a good point to check your data because you can use your analytics tool to track such drop-offs.
+It is pretty common in the CRO world to optimize websites from the bottom of the funnel, likely to generate quick great CRO results.

 Site speed or loading time